developer-decuple/DecupleNFT/README.md

+## For Reviewers

+This project is currently deployed on a Binance Smart Chain (BSC) testnet for review and technical approval for launch on the Binance mainnet.

+The following functionalities are currently under development and testing:

+* Feature X
+* Feature Y

+We welcome your feedback and suggestions.

 The Decuple project is built on four interconnected smart contracts:

 Decuple BEP-721: This is the main contract for managing and minting NFTs (unique digital assets) within the Decuple ecosystem.